dagghe/PyOMA/paper/paper.md

 # Summary
 The practice of Operational Modal Analysis (OMA) of civil structures and infrastructures has been growing significantly in the last decades [@rainieri2014operational].
-OMA allows to estimate the modal properties (natural frequencies, mode shapes and damping ratios) of a structure from ambient vibration tests, that is while the structure is in its operating conditions.
+OMA allows one to estimate the modal properties (natural frequencies, mode shapes and damping ratios) of a structure from ambient vibration tests, while the structure is in its operating conditions.
 It is nearly impossible to measure the input ambient excitations for a civil engineering structure.
-Neither it is possible to adequately excite them using conventional devices, such as impact hammer and shakers.
+Neither is it possible to adequately excite them using conventional devices, such as impact hammers and shakers.
 On the other hand, output vibration data acquired through accelerometers are relatively easy to get.
 In OMA, the deterministic knowledge of the input excitation is replaced by the assumption that the input is a realization of a stochastic process.
-Accordingly, Operational Modal Analysis and Output-Only dynamic identification are considered synonyms.
+Accordingly, OMA and Output-Only dynamic identification are considered synonyms.
 There is a large variety of algorithms for OMA.
 Among them, the Stochastic Subspace Identification (SSI) and the Frequency Domain Decomposition (FDD) have proved to be effective and reliable algorithms for Output-Only dynamic identification [@rainieri2014operational].
 The SSI is a time-domain method that estimates the stochastic state-space model from Output-Only data [@peeters1999reference].
 The FDD is a frequency domain method that estimates the modal parameters using the input/output relationship of an n-DOF system stochastic process [@brincker2001modal].
-There are commercial software that implement the two algorithms, the most known probably are ARTeMIS, by Structural Vibration Solutions, and MACEC, a Matlab toolbox for modal testing and OMA [@reynders2014macec].
-However, there is no Python module for OMA.

-# Statement of Need
-PyOMA is an open-source Python module for OMA.
-It can estimate the modal parameters of a structure using five acknowledged techniques derived from SSI and FDD:
+So in conclusion, pyOMA is an open source Python module that allows the estimation of the modal parameters of a structure using five acknowledged techniques derived from SSI and FDD:

 - **Frequency Domain Decomposition** [@brincker2001modal];